Disk performance overview

 If your laptop freezes, stutters, or becomes unusable while Task Manager shows 100% disk usage, the drive is likely the bottleneck.
-This guide helps you separate temporary Windows activity from a deeper storage problem.
+This page is the beginner-friendly overview: it helps you understand what the symptom means and which checks matter most before you move into more detailed troubleshooting.

 Quick answer